grimoiredecs/grimoiredecs/README.md

 🔭 I'm thoroughly interested in fields related to Machine Learning and Optimization, more specifically my fields of interests/research.
   - Applied Machine Learning (in Bioinformatics and Complex System)
-  - Numerical and Combinatorial Optimization (various mathematical modelling and techniques)
+  - Numerical and Combinatorial Optimization (various mathematical models and techniques)
   - Operations Research (Supply Chain Optimization and Decision Making Theory)
   - Time-Series Analysis (in various fields like Bioinfomatics and Economics)